Champlin Pool to operate 'closer to normal' this summer

 Rhoades did not update the board Monday on Enid’s two splash pads, located at Champion Park, 725 N. 9th, and Hoover Park, 3000 W. Oklahoma.

-Commissioners also allowed both pads to open after the board had recommended they also stay closed last March.
+Commissioners also allowed both pads to open after the board had recommended they stay closed.

 Commented